visgl/luma.gl/docs/api-reference/core/bindings.md

 set up data so that it can be accessed by shaders. in luma.b

 The terminology can be a little confusing.
-To make it easy to cross-reference other code and documentation, luma.gl attempts to roughly follow WebGPU / WGLSL conventions.
+To make it easy to cross-reference other code and documentation, luma.gl attempts to roughly follow WebGPU / WGSL conventions.
 The following terms are used:

 - **layouts** - metadata for various shader connection points
 - **attribute layout** - actual values for attributes